-This selects each one of the 16 on board digital effects.
-The DFX available include single effects such as Reverb (9 types), Delay or Chorus and also multi-FX such as Chorus/Delay/Room.
-To add further to the flexibility of the DFX sections it can be switched on and off via the sturdy, 4 way footcontroller which comes supplied with each amp.
+These select each one of the 16 on board digital effects - the top Program control works on the two OD channels and the bottom control works for the Clean and Acoustic Simulator Channels.
+The DFX available include single effects such as Reverb (9 types).
+Delay or Chorus and also multi-FX such as Chorus/Delay/Room.
+To add further to the flexibility of these two DFX sections, they can be switched on and off via the sturdy, LED footcontroller which comes supplied with each amp.